Chinnell/curriculum/unitsYear2/2-RPS/README.md

 **Version Control:**

 The student will be asked to create an initial version of RPS.
-After they have committed that version and confirmed that it works, they can begin to modifying it to create the more complicated RPSLS version.
+After she has committed that version and confirmed that it works, she can begin to modifying it to create the more complicated RPSLS version.

 **Code Review:**